How to Check Open Ports in Linux [3 Easy Methods]

 using netstat command to list all active ports

-1. To filter the output and display only open ports, you can use the grep command like this:
+1. To filter the output and display only open ports in listening state, you can use the grep command like this:

 1. This command will show only the open ports in the listening state.